-It is hard to pass up FREE!
+Free online courses are now available for the DIY entrepreneur. and it is always hard to pass up FREE!
 Hubspot just published a comprehensive list of the 60 Best Free Online Courses and most of them are about marketing.
-We wanted to share on the Go Fetch blog for all our visitors.
+We wanted to share on the Go Fetch Marketing blog for all our visitors.
 Since the list is published by Hubspot, there is a lot of Hubspot courses promoted on the list, but it is great information for any small business owner that is trying to elevate their marketing skills.
-CLICK HERE to scroll through all the FREE online courses you can take.
+CLICK HERE to scroll through all the courses you can take.

 I recently gave a presentation to a group of small business owners from the NEW (Network of Entrepreneurial Women) group.
 I created the graphic above to correspond to the "Top Ten Internet and Social Media Tips for Small Businesses".
 Because some women in the group were just starting out and some were already further along in their marketing programs I decided the best way to provide value to the whole group was to think through the most common mistakes I see with my own set of clients.
 So, here it is....
 The Top Ten marketing tips when it comes to Internet marketing that I think all business owners should understand before they start the race.
 Enjoy and please let us know what marketing items you continue to struggle with so we can offer some friendly advise in our blog.
 1. Be NICE to Mother Google for Better SEO (Search Engine Optimization): We all know how important a website is to a business's online strategy.
 Almost every business, whether B2B, B2C, non-profit, local or global needs an online presence to reach buyers.
 You want prospects to find you in a Google search (keyword searches) when they are looking for products